antoniusstoeckl bei neunhaeusern

 Interestingly, the village of Nove Case - or Neunhäusern, in German language - has a long history: It was mentioned already in the 12th century as Neuenhusen, belonged to Valdaora in the 19th century and then later to the municipality of Rasun-Anterselva.
 Today it's a great place for hiking.
 Thanks to the local public transport, you can easily reach all villages, sports facilities and excursion destinations in the Val Pusteria itself and in the neighbouring Anterselva Valley.
 In Valdaora, the next village along the road, you will find the lifts to the Plan de Corones Skiing Area.
 The mountain with its museums and the exciting Skyscraper is also a much-visited destination in summer.

-On foot you can reach Rasun Nuova Castle from Nove Case, or on the "Pusterbike" Cycle Path on two wheels ride to San Candido in the Upper Val Pusteria, in the other direction to Brunico and at the turn-off to Rasun to the breathtaking Lake Anterselva at the end of the valley.
+On foot you can reach Rasun Nuova Castle from Nove Case, or on the "Pusterbike" cycle path on two wheels ride to San Candido in the Upper Val Pusteria, in the other direction to Brunico and at the turn-off to Rasun to the breathtaking Lake Anterselva at the end of the valley.
 A must!

 Suggest an edit/correction